Appdynamics/iot-rest-api-sample-apps/python/README.md

 options:
 -c, --collectorurl <url> IoT Collector URL to which the beacons should be sent to.
 -u, --url <url>          URL to trigger network request and capture network event.
--x, --request <command>  Specify the request method to url.
+-X, --request <command>  Specify the request method to url.
 It is set to GET by default.
 -d, --data <data>        Data in JSON format that is to be sent in a POST request.
 -v, --verbose            Enable Debug Information.
 It is disabled by default.
 -h, --help               Display available options